Zerodha Unauthorised Trading : How To Get Your Money Back?

 Step 4: Escalate the Matter and File for Arbitration

-If the complaint is not resolved through SCORES or at the broker level, you may escalate the matter by initiating arbitration through the relevant stock exchange.
+If the complaint is not resolved through SCORES or at the broker level, you may escalate the matter by initiating arbitration in the relevant stock exchange.

 If your complaint involves financial loss or negligence and remains unresolved, you may initiate arbitration proceedings by filing a complaint with SMART ODR.